abhishekarya1/myblog/content/page/about.md

 My name is Abhishek Arya.
 I try my hands on everything that a computer can do :

 - I am on a journey to discover my true passion in computer sciences and technology, which hopefully I can find somewhere here on the internet.
-- The journey so far has been great, I have done everything - from Programming and Scripting to Ethical Hacking, designing logos, reverese engineering, modding, cracking and patching.
+- The journey so far has been great, I have done everything - from Programming and Scripting to Ethical Hacking, designing logos, reverse engineering, modding, cracking and patching.
 - I can always find cool things on the internet, even if I can't, I make sure to look in the depths of the Deep Web.
 - Apart from all this I am a Gaming Addict and a Binge-Watcher.
 - I love reading about technology and gadgets, and to use them in the coolest ways possible.